WestbrookT/pypros/Readme.md

 `python pypros.py file1 file2 fileN`

 Note: the filename for ex.pyp would just be ex, the script will add the file endings

+Flags:
+    -w, sets the program to run until interrupted and watches the files passed to it